-American stage, film, television actress and singer Gloria Grahame (1923-1981) was often cast in Film Noirs as a tarnished beauty with an irresistible sexual allure.
+American stage, film, and television actress and singer Gloria Grahame (1923-1981) was often cast in Film Noirs as a tarnished beauty with an irresistible sexual allure.
 She received an Oscar for Best Supporting Actress nomination for Crossfire (1947), and would later win the award for The Bad and the Beautiful (1952).
-Her best known films are Sudden Fear (1952), Human Desire (1953), The Big Heat (1953), and Oklahoma!
+Her best-known films are Sudden Fear (1952), Human Desire (1953), The Big Heat (1953), and Oklahoma!
 (1955), but her film career began to wane soon afterwards.

 Italian postcard by Bromofoto, Milano, no. 1190.
 Photo: Universal International.
 Publicity still for Naked Alibi (Jerry Hopper, 1954).

-Gloria Grahame Hallward was born in in Los Angeles, California in 1921.
+Gloria Grahame Hallward was born in Los Angeles, California in 1921.
 Her father, Reginald Michael Bloxam Hallward, was an architect and author; her mother, Jeanne McDougall, who used the stage name Jean Grahame, was a British stage actress and acting teacher.
 Her older sister, Joy Hallward became an actress who married John Mitchum, the younger brother of Robert Mitchum.

 During Gloria's childhood and adolescence, her mother taught her acting.
 Grahame attended Hollywood High School before dropping out to pursue acting.
 She was signed to a contract with MGM Studios under her professional name after Louis B. Mayer saw her performing on Broadway.

-Grahame made her film debut as a tart-with-a-heart in the sex comedy Blonde Fever (Richard Whorf, 1944) with Philip Dorn, and then scored one of her most widely praised roles as the flirtatious Violet Bick, saved from disgrace by James Stewart in It's a Wonderful Life (Frank Capra, 1946).
+Grahame made her film debut as a tart-with-a-heart in the sex comedy Blonde Fever (Richard Whorf, 1944) with Philip Dorn and then scored one of her most widely praised roles as the flirtatious Violet Bick, saved from disgrace by James Stewart in It's a Wonderful Life (Frank Capra, 1946).
 MGM was not able to develop her potential as a star and her contract was sold to RKO Studios in 1947.

-In 1952, Grahame starred in four major Hollywood-productions, including a part in the Film Noir Sudden Fear (David Miller, 1952), starring Joan Crawford, and a reunion with James Stewart in Cecil B. DeMille’s The Greatest Show on Earth, which won the Best Picture Oscar in 1953.
+In 1952, Grahame starred in four major Hollywood productions, including a part in the Film Noir Sudden Fear (David Miller, 1952), starring Joan Crawford, and a reunion with James Stewart in Cecil B. DeMille’s The Greatest Show on Earth, which won the Best Picture Oscar in 1953.

 German postcard by Kunst und Bild, Berlin, no. A 791.
 Photo: RKO.
 Publicity still for Sudden Fear (David Miller, 1952).